Closed Season should be for all fleets at the same time – Fishery experts

 Lydia Kukua Asamoah, GNA

 Accra, Sept.
-4, GNA - The national fishing closed season is to be made mandatory for all fishing fleets operating in the country, the Scientific and Technical Working Group (STWG) of the USAID-SFMP programme, has said.
+4, GNA - The national fishing closed season needs to be made mandatory for all fishing fleets operating in the country at the same time, the Scientific and Technical Working Group (STWG), of the USAID-SFMP programme, has advised.

 The closure should “not be made for one fleet at a particular time and another fleet for another time”, the STWG said.